aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/manipulating-images/kernel-filters/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The edge detection kernel filter distinguishes itself from the Sharpen filter by having a matrix sum of zero.
-This characteristic renders the resulting image almost black, highlighting pixels that differ from their neighbors, commonly found at the edges between distinct areas.
-The application of this filter ultimately reveals only the image contours against a black background.
+What distinguishes the edge detection kernel filter from the Sharpen filter is its characteristic matrix sum of zero.
+This specific trait imparts an almost entirely black look to the resulting image, accentuating pixels that stand out from their neighboring elements, commonly situated at the edges separating different areas.
+The utilization of this filter effectively showcases only the contours of the image against a black backdrop.
 </p>

 <a href="./edge-detection-filter/">Edge Detection Filter Example</a>